Nightmare1367/Austin-Law-Julie-s-Party-Hire/README.md

-Julie's Party Hire (CHecking Validity)
+Julie's Party Hire (Checking Validity)

 This version checks if there are any empty entry boxes or if there are numbers or letters in the wrong entry